cdemiguel/TailwindTraders-CustomVision/README.md

 ![Upload and tag images](./images/AddImagesAndTag.PNG "Upload and tag images")

-Continue and end the process.
+Continue and end the process with all images and tags requiered.

 ![All images uploaded and tagged](./images/AllUploadedImages.PNG "All images uploaded and tagged")